run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ```

 !!!
 Note
-    For more information, see [System nodes](../../../config/node-roles.md#system-nodes).
+    * For more information, see [System nodes](../../../config/node-roles.md#system-nodes).
+    * After installation, you can configure NVIDIA Run:ai to enforce stricter scheduling rules that ensure system components are assigned to the correct nodes.
+See [Next Steps](next-steps.md) for more details.

 ### Label the NVIDIA Run:ai Worker Nodes

-Label the GPU and optionally CPU worker nodes.

 !!!
 Note
-    Node category names are user-defined and may vary.
+    [Node category names](#node-categories) are user-defined and may vary.
 Make sure to label the correct category.
 Incorrect or mixed labels may result in pods being scheduled on unintended nodes or failing to schedule altogether.

 1. Label the nodes - GPU workers:
     ```bash